Skip to main content Skip to main content

 Open the **Ticker** view for USO (oil) or DBA (agriculture) -- two well-known commodity ETFs.
 Compare the 5-year ETF chart to the underlying commodity's spot price chart (oil spot for USO, agricultural-commodity index for DBA).
 The gap between the two is roll yield and fees combined.
 The gap widens during steep-contango periods.

 Commodity-futures ETFs are usually a POOR long-term inflation hedge despite the marketing.
 The contango drag erodes returns over multi-year holding periods even when commodity prices rise.
-The empirical evidence (Erb and Harvey 2006; Gorton and Rouwenhorst 2006) shows commodity-futures indices have underperformed equity inflation hedges by 2-4% per year since 2000.
+The empirical evidence is genuinely contested: Erb and Harvey (2006) document the contango/roll-yield drag that has left commodity-futures INDICES well behind equity inflation hedges since 2000, while Gorton and Rouwenhorst (2006) — the canonical pro-commodities paper — found collateralized futures earned equity-like returns over 1959-2004.
+The post-2004 out-of-sample record has favored the skeptics.
 If you want inflation protection, TIPS (Treasury Inflation-Protected Securities) and equities of pricing-power companies have outperformed commodity futures over the past 20 years.
 Commodity exposure is a tactical play, not a strategic allocation, for most investors.

 Commodities have negative carry baked into the structure.
 Contango drags commodity-futures ETF returns; backwardation enhances them.
 The 2020 USO collapse is the case study for misunderstanding this.
 For long-term portfolio inflation hedging, TIPS and pricing-power equities have empirically beaten commodity futures.
 Use commodity ETFs tactically, not strategically.